indrek777/whtzup-app/NOMINATIM_INTEGRATION.md

 ## 🎯 **Overview**

-The app now integrates with your local Nominatim server running on `http://localhost:7070/` to provide automatic address lookup and coordinate finding.
+The app now integrates with the public Nominatim service (`https://nominatim.openstreetmap.org`) to provide automatic address lookup and coordinate finding.

 ## 📋 **Features**